Bayesian Fixed-domain Asymptotics for Covariance Parameters in a Gaussian Process Model: Discussion

+Our theory has answered the two questions from the SST example in Section \ref{sec:intro}.
+For Question (i), Theorems \ref{thm:bvm2:joint} and \ref{thm:OU1} in Section \ref{sec:main.bvm} show that the posterior of the microergodic parameter $\theta$ converges to a normal limit at the parametric rate, while the posterior of the range parameter $\alpha$ does not converge to any point mass in general.
+For Question (ii), Theorems \ref{thm:pae.micro}, \ref{thm:pae.main}, \ref{thm:suprate.OU} and \ref{thm:vn.rate} in Section \ref{sec:PAE} show that the predictive performance based on the covariance parameters randomly drawn from their posterior distribution is asymptotically as good as the oracle predictive performance based on the true covariance parameters.

-As in most applications in spatial statistics, one may also consider adding a measurement error term to the model, i.e. we observe the noisy $Y(s_i)=X(s_i)+\varepsilon(s_i)$ for $i=1,\ldots,n$ and an independent noise process $\{\varepsilon(s):s\in \Scal\}$ that is independent of $X$.
+We discuss several future directions based on the current work.
+In many spatial applications, one may also add a measurement error term to the model, such that $Y(s_i)=\bbm(\cdot)^\top\beta + X(s_i)+\varepsilon(s_i)$ for $i=1,\ldots,n$ with a noise process $\{\varepsilon(s):s\in \Scal\}$ that is independent of $X$.
 Often it is assumed that $\varepsilon(s)\sim \mathcal{N}(0,\tau^2)$ for all $s\in \Scal$.
-The parameter $\tau^2$ is the nugget parameter (\citet{Cre93}).
-It is well known (\citet{Stein90c}) that the presence of nugget parameter significantly changes the convergence rate of the microergodic parameter $\theta$, due to the convolution with Gaussian noise.
-For example, as shown in the frequentist MLE result \citet{Chenetal00} for the 1-dimensional Ornstein-Uhlenbeck process ($\nu=1/2$), the convergence rate of $\theta$ deteriorates from $n^{-1/2}$ to $n^{-1/4}$ under fixed-domain asymptotics, though both the microergodic parameter $\theta$ and the nugget parameter $\tau^2$ can still be consistently estimated; see also the recent development in \citet{Tanetal19}.
-Therefore, in the Bayesian fixed-domain asymptotics setting, we expect that the BvM theorem for $(\theta,\tau^2,\alpha)$ is quite different from Theorems \ref{thm:bvm2:joint} and \ref{thm:OU1}.
+The parameter $\tau^2$ is the \textit{nugget} parameter (\citep{Cre93}).
+From the frequentist fixed-domain asymptotic theory, it is already known (\citep{Stein90c}) that the presence of nugget parameter $\tau^2$ will significantly change the convergence rate of the microergodic parameter $\theta$, due to the convolution with Gaussian noise.
+For example, as shown in \citep{Chenetal00} for the 1-dimensional Ornstein-Uhlenbeck process ($\nu=1/2$) on an equispaced grid, the convergence rate of the MLE of $\theta$ deteriorates from $n^{-1/2}$ to $n^{-1/4}$, though both $\theta$ and the nugget $\tau^2$ can still be consistently estimated; see also the recent development in \citep{Tanetal19}.
+Therefore, in the Bayesian setting, we expect that the limiting posterior distribution of $(\theta,\alpha,\tau^2)$ will be dramatically different from those in Theorems \ref{thm:bvm2:joint} and \ref{thm:OU1}.